Our Low Carbon Pathway

 NW Natural is helping the region meet its climate challenges, with new approaches to capturing, storing and delivering clean energy.

-We’re looking for ways to reduce emissions in our operations and supply chain, lower the carbon intensity of the energy we provide to customers, and replace dirtier transportation fuels with cleaner alternatives.
+We’re looking for ways to reduce emissions in our operations and supply chain, lower the carbon intensity of the energy we provide to customers, and displace dirtier transportation fuels in the region’s economy with cleaner alternatives.

 A new study commissioned by NW Natural and conducted by independent consulting firm, Energy and Environmental Economics (E3), shows natural gas plays a pivotal role in helping the region meet dramatic emission reduction goals most affordably and reliably.

 To date, all decarbonization studies agree that meeting the challenge of 80% carbon reduction by 2050 means using energy more efficiently, ramping up renewable resources, electrifying passenger vehicles, and aggressively developing biofuels like renewable natural gas.